ssiq/cpp_test_system_server/readme.md

     input:
     {
         'eid': # exam id
-        'qid': # the list of question id in the exam 'score': # the score list of the corresponding question }
+        'qid': # the list of question id in the exam which should be a json list 'score': # the score list of the corresponding question which should be a json list }
     return:
     the ok_result